ISA-tools/2isadoc/mzml2isa/faq.rst

 Even though the example files used to test mzml2isa are thought to be comprehensive, it might happen that the files you use are one of the special cases we did not consider.

-In order to help the resolution of such problems, contact one of the author of the program in the :ref:`contacts` page, and send him the following information in your email:

-  * what software and software version you used (you can know the version by running ``mzml2isa --version`` in a terminal)
-  * **the file that made the program crash** (without this, nothing can be done to analyze the issue)
-  * any remark you might have on how you think your file is `not` generic (special instrument, multiple instruments, special parameters, etc.)

-The development team will then have a glance at that file to try to understand what made the program crash.
+But a new version of the program may have corrected the bug that hit you already, so make sure **you are running the latest version of mzml2isa**.

+To communicate that crash to us, see :ref:`issue`